-This fest gives you lots of reasons to twist and shout.
-From singing along with Wiggleworms to a drum circle, this fest is perfect for families that love tunes.
+This fest gives you lots of reasons to twist and shout, as this fest is perfect for families that love tunes.
 The instrument petting zoo is always a hit with curious kids and parents love checking out some of the best craft beers in the area.
 Bring a bathing suit or a change of clothes so that your kiddo can enjoy the splash pad at nearby Welles Park.

 Lincoln Ave., between Montrose Ave. & Wilson Ave., Lincoln Square

 Cost: Suggested donation, $10/adults, $5/seniors & kids, $20/families

 The 15th annual Bucktown Garden Walk brings the community together in celebration of urban gardening and nature.
 Garden walkers are invited to view urban gardens as Bucktown residents open their personal green spaces and exclusive gardens to the public to showcase the beautiful and unique neighborhood.
 Local businesses and residents participate in the festivities to make this a true community-wide weekend event.
 Explore Bucktown’s hidden gems, enjoy live music, entertain the kids at the Children’s Fest, take a trolley tour and see what makes Bucktown special.

 Southport Art Festival